ryanolf/node-sonos-nfc/README.md

 - `error`: Displays messages only from the error & fatal loggers.
 - `off`: Disables logging entirely.

+**Reset playback options on queue**

+- Type: `Boolean`
+- Default: `true`

+When set to `true`, application turns off shuffle, repeat, and crossfade whenever new music is queued.

 # Programming cards

 ## Card record format

 The cards are programmed per the instructions at [Sonos Vinyl Emulator](https://github.com/hankhank10/vinylemulator).
 One minor difference with this program compared to Vinyl Emulator is that this program turns off shuffle, repeat, and crossfade whenever new music is queued.
-This should perhaps be configurable in `usersettings.json`, but it's not yet.
-You can enable cross fade, shuffle, or repeat on a card-by-card basis by adding records to enable these features to the card.
+This is configurable in `usersettings.json`, see the [Configuration section](#configuration) for more info.
+You can also enable cross fade, shuffle, or repeat on a card-by-card basis by adding records to enable these features to the card.

 ## Writing cards